York, Newcastle and Berwick Railway: The High Level Bridge

 A major engineering challenge for the new company was the crossing of the River Tyne.
 In the period immediately prior to the authorisation of the N&BR it was by no means obvious where the crossing would be.
 A significant alternative was at Bill Quay, about two miles downstream from the actual High Level Bridge location, which would have left Greenesfield station, Gateshead, as the central station for the conurbation.
 An alternative had been a combined rail and road bridge upstream.

-The N&BR Act absolved the Newcastle and Darlington Junction Railway from a commitment it had earlier made to build such a bridge, on condition that the company paid the N&BR £100,000 toward the construction cost.
+The Newcastle and Berwick Railway Act 1845 absolved the Newcastle and Darlington Junction Railway from a commitment it had earlier made to build such a bridge, on condition that the company paid the N&BR £100,000 toward the construction cost.
 Robert Stephenson selected the double-deck configuration to carry a roadway as well as the railway in preference to a side-by-side solution simply on the ground of the complexity of the pier foundations, as it was known that finding a hard bottom in the river was going to be difficult.
 A masonry structure was ruled out for similar reasons, and cast iron bowstring arches were adopted.
 The tied arch design eliminates thrust at the abutments and piers.
 To avoid a clearance problem, the road deck was suspended below the arch ribs on hangers, an idea put forward by George Leather, 1787–1870, a Leeds engineer.

 Acquisition of the land required for the bridge, including the approach viaducts, amounted to £135,000, over a quarter of the cost of the bridge construction.